SemicolonExpected/DiverScholar/README.md

 We also hope to be able incorporate more groups and different ways scholars may be disadvantaged into our algorithm and ultimately uplift all underrepresented groups.

 ## Contributions
-Victoria:   Idea, Research and Development, Documentation, General Code
+Victoria:   Idea, Research and Development, Front End, Documentation
-Daniel:     Fairness Algorithm, Backend, General Code
+Daniel:     Fairness Algorithm, Backend, Documentation